containrrr/shepherd/README.md

 Shepherd will try to update your services every 5 minutes by default.
 You can adjust this value using the `SLEEP_TIME` variable.

-You can prevent services from being updated by appending them to the `BLACKLIST_SERVICES` variable.
+You can prevent services from being updated by appending them to the `IGNORELIST_SERVICES` variable.
 This should be a space-separated list of service names.

 Alternatively you can specify a filter for the services you want updated using the `FILTER_SERVICES` variable.
 This can be anything accepted by the filtering flag in `docker service ls`.